raquamaps/raquamaps/README.md

 raquamaps would have not been possible without many amazing R libraries, such as

--   dplyr, stringr etc from Hadley Wickham
+-   dplyr, tidyr, stringr etc from Hadley Wickham
 -   rgbif etc from ROpenSci

 References